Fastest Memory Cards For The Canon T7i / 800D

 Recommended SD Memory Cards For The T7i / 800D

-Since the Canon T7i doesn’t use UHS-II technology, there isn’t a need to spend the extra money on UHS-II cards, unless you want very fast transfer speeds to your computer from a UHS-II memory card reader.
+Since the Canon T7i doesn’t use UHS-II technology, there’s no need to spend extra money on UHS-II cards unless you want very fast transfer speeds to your computer via a UHS-II memory card reader.

 Fastest UHS-II Memory Cards

-Although the Canon T7i doesn’t support the extra speed you can get out of UHS-II memory cards, many people still like to use UHS-II to gain the performance when transferring from their cards to their computers.
+Although the Canon T7i doesn’t support the extra speed you can get with UHS-II memory cards, many people still prefer UHS-II for faster transfer speeds when moving files from their cards to their computers.
 You will need a fast UHS-II memory card reader.

 Lexar 2000x UHS-II